kingjosephm/GAN/README.md

 - `figs`: loss figures by epoch
 - `final_test_imgs`: generated images at the end of training using randomly-selected test images
 - `logs`: contains model parameters, a dictionary of training losses by epoch, a dictionary of validation losses by epoch, a log file
-- `test_images`: images generated from the first test image while training.
+- `test_images`: images generated from the first test image at select epochs while training.
 Useful to see how training the generator progresses
 - `training_checkpoints`: contains final model, if the default `--save-weights='true'` is toggled

 In predict mode, the script creates the following subdirectories: